stevenocchipinti/zoltar/README.md

+# Zoltar

-# Play a random song when a GPIO button is pressed
+Play a random song when a GPIO button is pressed on a raspberry pi.

 ## Dependencies for python